awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

         "Description": "",
         "KeyManager": "CUSTOMER",
         "Enabled": true,
+        "CustomerMasterKeySpec": "SYMMETRIC_DEFAULT",
         "KeyUsage": "ENCRYPT_DECRYPT",
         "KeyState": "Enabled",
         "CreationDate": 1502910355.475,
         "Arn": "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab",
         "AWSAccountId": "111122223333"
+        "EncryptionAlgorithms": [
+            "SYMMETRIC_DEFAULT"
+        ]
     }
 }
 ```

 If you do not specify a key policy for your new CMK, the [default key policy](key-policies.md#key-policy-default) that `CreateKey` applies differs from the default key policy that the console applies when you use it to create a new CMK\.

 For example, this call to the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation returns the key policy that `CreateKey` applies\.
-It gives the AWS account root user access to the CMK and allows it to create AWS Identity and Access Management \(IAM\) policies for the CMK\.
+It gives the AWS account access to the CMK and allows it to create AWS Identity and Access Management \(IAM\) policies for the CMK\.
 For detailed information about IAM policies and key policies for CMKs, see [Authentication and Access Control for AWS KMS](control-access.md)

 ```
 $ aws kms get-key-policy --key-id 1234abcd-12ab-34cd-56ef-1234567890ab --policy-name default --output text